itssamuelrowe/binarystars/content/operators-operands-and-expressions/using-the-logical-operators.md

 knowledge of logic.

-Because both expressions compared by the logical AND operator must be true for the entire expression to be `true`, there’s no reason to evaluate the second expression if the first one returns `false`.
-Whereas, the bitwise AND operator isn’t aware of this fact, so it blindly evaluates both expressions before determining the results.
+Because both expressions compared by the logical AND operator must be true for the entire expression to be `true`, there's no reason to evaluate the second expression if the first one returns `false`.
+Whereas, the bitwise AND operator isn't aware of this fact, so it blindly evaluates both expressions before determining the results.
 The logical AND operator is smart enough to stop when it knows what the result is.